 This Design and Access Statement (DAS) sets out the thinking behind the masterplan for Heyford Park.
-It follows detailed study of the existing and historic context of the site, which is set out in detail in the accompanying Environmental Statement and which has informed the development of the design concept.
-The DAS summarises this contextual background in the preceding section (Context Appraisal) and draws from it principles for the future development, which are set out in this section.
+It follows a comprehensive study of the existing and historic context of the site, which is set out in detail in the accompanying Environmental Statement and which has informed the development of the design concept.